Published on March 17th, 2018 | by Crissandra Ayroso0

 “The best part of travelling up into the clouds was the diversity of the rainforest, the different animals (sloths, armadillos, toucans, tarantulas, snakes, etc.) mixed with the adventure from zip lining, suspension bridges, horseback riding, hiking to amazing views above the canopies.” – Clarissa Moon Flight Centre Mission (Mission, BC)

-When our Flightie Rachael visited Ireland she found her happy place in the Irish countryside.
+Our Flightie Rachael found her happy place in the Irish countryside.

 “Ireland is one of the most charming countries I have ever visited.
 The people and their landscape made me so happy to be here.
 This moment is what made me want to start a career in travel.” – Rachael Shilling (@rachaelmae4), Flight Centre Juliet (Victoria, BC)